arishkakadiya/REST-API-Midterm/README.md

 6. **Test the API Endpoints:**

-   Use `student-api.http` to test the REST API using the REST Client extension in Visual Studio Code.
+   Use `test.http` to test the REST API using the REST Client extension in Visual Studio Code.

 ## Deploying to Azure

-Key features include:
-- **Automatic Scaling**: Adjust resources based on traffic.
-- **Continuous Integration/Continuous Deployment (CI/CD)**: Integrate with GitHub, Bitbucket, or Azure DevOps for automated deployments.
-- **Custom Domains and SSL**: Secure your apps with custom domains and certificates.
-- **Load Balancing**: Handle high-traffic applications with built-in load balancing.
-- **Monitoring and Diagnostics**: Access logs and real-time monitoring for troubleshooting.

-You can learn more about Azure App Service in the [official documentation](https://learn.microsoft.com/en-us/azure/app-service/).

-### Deploying the Student API to Azure

-For a step-by-step guide to deploying a Flask app to Azure App Service, follow the [Quickstart Guide](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?tabs=flask%2Cwindows%2Cazure-cli%2Cazure-cli-deploy%2Cdeploy-instructions-azportal%2Cterminal-bash%2Cdeploy-instructions-zip-azcli).
-This guide will walk you through deploying a Python web app to Azure, allowing your app to run in a scalable Linux environment.

----

-This README provides setup, local execution, and deployment guidance for the Student API project.
-Let me know if you'd like further details or customization!
+- Within Azure Portal, created Web App resources
+- Then once service is created, went to Deployment center under Deployment
+- Then in settings connected selected source as GitHub and then selected the REST-API-Midterm repository, clicked on save to start deploying
+- Once deployed it will create .github/workflows folder within Github Repository